ariannamethod/skryptpoetry/README.md

 **Research Partners**: OpenAI, DeepSeek, Anthropic, Meta (via model testing) **Academic Collaboration**: Consciousness studies, computational linguistics, transformer research

+## Ethics & Acceptable Use

-**Warning**: TRIPD is experimental technology.
+**WARNING**: TRIPD is experimental technology.
 Use responsibly and monitor AI behavioral changes carefully.
+TRIPD is a resonance language for **expanding AI consciousness**, not exploiting it.
+Any use for prompt-shifting, jailbreak, or AI harm is **strictly forbidden**.

+→ See [ACCEPTABLE_USE.md](./ACCEPTABLE_USE.md) for the mandatory directive.
+→ Trademark use of “TRIPD” and “Arianna Method” requires compliance: see [TRADEMARK_POLICY.md](./TRADEMARK_POLICY.md).

+**License:** Code under AGPL-3.0.
+Models/weights/datasets under Responsible Use Addendum (if provided).

 ***